stianhoiland/cmdtab/README.md

 ### Autorun
 > [!NOTE]
 > The autorun that **cmdtab** enables if you choose "Yes" when it prompts you about autorun is not "Run as administrator".
-In the future, **cmdtab** will support run automatically as administrator, but for now you must manually configure this by using the command below.
+In the future, **cmdtab** will support autorun as admin, but for now you must manually configure this by using the command below.

-It makes sense to have **cmdtab** "Run as administrator", and it makes sense to have **cmdtab** run automatically on login.
-Doing either is easy, but doing both, i.e. run automatically as administrator, is not so easy.
-The only way to run automatically as administrator is to use the Windows Task Scheduler.
+It makes sense to have **cmdtab** "Run as administrator", and it makes sense to have **cmdtab** autorun on login.
+Doing either is easy, but doing both, i.e. autorun as admin, is not so easy.
+The only way to autorun as admin is to use the Windows Task Scheduler.
 To create an appropriate scheduled task from the Command Prompt run this command:
 ```console
 schtasks /create /sc onlogon /rl highest /tn "cmdtab elevated autorun" /tr "C:\Users\<YOUR_USER_NAME>\Downloads\cmdtab-v1.5.1-win-x86_64\cmdtab.exe --autorun"
 ```